Chapter 2

 Alright… First things first.
 I go down to grab my drink, I’m gone for hardly 20 minutes at the most, and when I come back the envelope is here.
 Whoever set it on my desk, knows where I work and probably has to know where I live.
 That much was obvious.
 But depending on when they left it, they might still be in the building.
 Maybe I just missed them by a minute or two.
 But even if I did, it took a couple moments to process all of this, so the clock was ticking, every second.
 I needed to be fast.

 I knew everyone who would normally be on this floor in our office, whether they were remote or not, others that were here would stick out.
 I started reading, one by one, not digging into anything just verifying who they were, like scanning mental ID badges.
 A bit Orwellian, but I wasn’t digging around just for the fun of it.
-It took a few seconds, but I recognized, or had at least seen, everyone who was here.
+It took a few seconds of parsing through, but I at least somewhat recognized everyone who was here on this floor.
 “Shit.”
 I whispered to myself.

 Alright, so they’re not here, at least not on this floor.
-And I sincerely doubt anyone at this office had the resources or the cojones to pull something like this off.
-Besides, nobody was feeling the slightest amount of panic here except for me.
+And I sincerely doubt anyone at this office had the resources or the guts to pull something like this off.
+Regardless, I could tell that nobody was feeling the slightest amount of panic here except for me.
 But they had to have walked in and out of here, so somebody would have the memory of an unknown person walking in to the office.
 The most obvious choice was Susan at the front desk.

-I was already starting to break my rules now… I knew her, I’d speak to her every now and then, and even though I probably haven’t had longer than a three minute conversation, this was breaching into my own code of ethics.
+Now I was already cutting into the rules I made for myself… I knew her, I’d speak to her every now and then, and even though I probably haven’t had longer than a three minute conversation, this was breaching dangerously into those lines I drew.
 I looked at the paper again, them knowing who I was, and knowing what I could do.
-I don’t know they know exactly, or think they know, and I don’t have the faintest clue as to their motivations.
+I don’t know what it is they know exactly, or think they know, and I don’t have the faintest clue as to their motivations.
 I wasn’t going to control anyone, not for this, but maybe for the moment I could read just what I had to and nothing else.
-I didn’t need to know anything deep about Susan other than what faces she saw coming in and out of the office in the last half hour.
+I didn’t need to know anything that deep about Susan other than what faces she saw coming in and out of the office for the last half hour I was absent.
 And that’s all I would look at.

-I focus on her recent memories, like digging into a computer and searching for the most recent files.
-One’s mind is actually a lot like an OS, just a disorganized one that leaves most of the files on the desktop like a slob.
-Thankfully I know where the computer log is, and I don’t have to scrape through the sludge on the front-end.
 I tap into what she saw and felt at her desk, about 30 minutes ago.
 She was talking to some older coworker, Cole.
 He’d basically just come to her desk to talk and flirt as he often would.
-While I felt it her emotions of it watching that stream of memory like a fully immersive movie, I didn’t care about any of that.
-All I was watching for was anyone out of the ordinary, off the corner of her eye.
+While I felt through all of the sensations as though I were living through her, all the flickering of emotions that streamed through my own mind, I didn’t care about any of that.
+I was able to filter through most of the benign sensations, as all I was watching for was anyone out of the ordinary, any figure off in the corner of her eye that I didn’t recognize.

 -14-

-I break away from the stream of consciousness, her unaware of any probing, but me having a lot more to consider about my overall situation.
+I break away from the stream of consciousness with a slight jolt, her blissfully unaware of any probing, but me having a lot more to consider about my overall situation.
 I didn’t even know if the guy was still in the building, or if he would even know anything.
 I pick up the envelope again, look at the back which I’d evidently not cared to do before, seeing my name and work address listed.
-No return address, figures, but I’d double check anyway.
-There was nothing on the back of the pictures, except the listed dates on the other two from before the bank, I’m guessing just for clarity.
+No return address, which would make sense, but I figured I’d double check anyway.
+There was nothing on the back of the pictures, except the listed dates on the other two from before the bank, I assumed just for clarity.

 -15-

-I looked for a moment, any point where they’d skim over a webpage of transactions, tracking numbers, anything I could spot my name out from.
-There were a few moments, the little times they seemed to actually be doing their job, where they’d have such a list open.
-The problem was, they weren’t scrolling, they were just searching for automatically logged tracking numbers.
-That wouldn’t help me unless mine popped up, which after a few minutes of carefully analyzing, I didn’t see my work address at all.
+I searched for any moment, any point where they’d skim over a webpage of transactions, tracking numbers, anything I could spot my name or work address from.
+There were a few moments, the little times they seemed to actually be doing their job, where they’d have that searchable list open.
+The problem was, they weren’t scrolling through it, they were just searching for tags, tracking numbers, addresses they already needed to look into.
+That wasn’t going to help me unless mine popped up, which after a few minutes of carefully analyzing, I didn’t see my work address at all.

-That was a dead end.
-If I really wanted to, It wouldn’t be hard to just make her look it up, check the number real quick.
-But that was crossing into dangerous territory… she had nothing to do with any of this, and even if it was an insignificant moment, this wasn’t an emergency to anyone other than me.
-It’d be more than selfish to take away that autonomy, even for a few seconds.
-And that’s beyond the fact that I’d be digging myself a deeper hole.
-If I was really being watched, if someone really knew about me, everything that I did from here on out could be scrutinized.
+This was a dead end.
+That is, until the thought crossed my mind of how it wouldn’t be hard to just make her look it up, check the number real quick.
+But that was a dangerous thought to be crossing into.
+She had nothing to do with any of this, and even if it was an insignificant moment, it’s not like lives were at stake right now, and this wouldn’t be an emergency for anyone other than me.
+I’d be more than selfish to take away that autonomy, even for a few mere moments.
+And that’s beyond the fact that I’d be digging myself into a deeper hole.
+If I was really being watched like this, if someone really knew about me, everything that I did from here on out could be scrutinized.
 What if I raised suspicion in simply making some employee look something up for me?

-I never saw those cameras before, even if at the bank I expected them, they weren’t quite at the top of my mind.
-But the park, the subway, I wouldn’t have the slightest clue someone was looking—or maybe looking back at my history, somehow knowing what I did.
-I pulled away from her mind, and the ongoing breadcrumb trail of heads that took me to nowhere.
-I thought, even if I made her do something, find out the date the package was received and from where, I’d probably have to control more than one mind in order to figure out the truth.
+I never saw those cameras before.
+The bank would have them, sure, I would expect that despite it not being the focus of my mind at the time.
+But the park, the subway, I wouldn’t have the slightest clue someone was looking—or looking back at me, somehow knowing what I did when I did it.
+I pulled away from her mind, severing the connection with my eyes opening wide and losing the breadcrumb trail that took me to nowhere.
+Furrowing my brow, I considered even if I made her look up the information, find out the date the package was received and from where, I’d probably have to control more than one mind in order to figure out the truth, and as scared as I was I wasn’t nearly that desperate yet.

 -16-

-The hot summer air beat down on my black cloth jacket, not quite a fashion choice as much as it was just a habit I hadn’t broke out of.
-In the morning, or even by the time I clocked out it could usually cool off to manage, but the sweat was pooling with the sunlight hitting directly now, edging too close to noon.
-Part of it was probably the stress, the brisk stroll to get out of here as quick as I could without running.
+The hot summer air beat down on my black cloth jacket, not exactly a conscious fashion choice as much as it was just a habit I hadn’t broke out of.
+In the morning, or even by the time I clocked out it could usually cool off to manage.
+Even the skyscrapers helped by end of shift to shade most of the western sun.
+But the sweat was pooling with the overhead sunlight hitting me directly, edging too close to noon.
+A lot of it was probably the stress too, the brisk stroll to get out of here as quick as I could without running.
 I don’t even know what the hell I’d be running from, someone could be watching me from a mile away and I wouldn’t know.
-That spidey-sense of mine only worked about 50 meters or so.
+That spidey-sense of mine only seemed to passively work about 50 meters or so.
 If someone kept their distance I wouldn’t instinctively know.

-I made it back to the carcass of the slain beast, its ribcage shining the sunrays down onto the scavengers below, its glowing effect almost mythical.
+I made it back to that carcass of the slain beast, its ribcage splitting the sunrays down onto the little scavengers below.
 Everyone was darting their way to and from their various routes, the trains stopping for no one.
 A thought occurred to me that anyone watching me from the outside would lose track of me here, unless they were in here with me.
 If I felt a panic, a sense of fear, suspicion that I might knew, this would be close enough proximity to tell.
 I slowed my walking pace down, letting some people pass by me while I took my time feeling everything around me.
-It was still a buzzing of feelings, rushed, hungry, frustrated—all the typical daily commuter emotions.
+It was still a buzzing of mixed emotions, rushed, hungry, frustrated—all the usual daily commuter psyches.
 Noisy and bothersome but nothing out of the ordinary.
-Until there was a slight tick of something, perhaps a slight panic of something?
+Until there was a slight tick of something, like a splinter in my foot.
+Perhaps a slight panic over something?

 -17-

-The train would take a few extra minutes before it arrived, people swapping like an orchestrated ballet of sorts, swiping past shoulders and funneling to and from.
-When I slid my way in, I sat down keeping an eye out for anything.
-I didn’t feel anything out of the ordinary aside from my own conflicted thoughts.
-I wondered all the cameras tapped in with live feeds to some room or office.
+The train would take a few extra minutes before it arrived, people swapping like an orchestrated ballet of souls, swiping past shoulders and funneling to and from.
+When I managed to slide my way in, I sat down keeping still keeping an eye out for anything minor.
+I still got nothing different, nothing out of the ordinary aside from my own conflicted thoughts.
+The thought occurred to me, what if all the cameras that had live feeds could be monitored?
 Was I being tracked?
-Maybe they only needed to watch where I ended up, figuring I’d show up home eventually.
-Then again, what if I ran?
+Maybe they only needed to watch where I ended up, assuming I’d show up home eventually.
+If they knew where I worked, they knew where I lived.
+Then again, what if I tried running?
 What If I decided to disappear and get away from all of it?
-The obvious became apparent, that aside from the brief intermission periods under the subway, they didn’t need to do anything with my phone in my pocket.
-If they had the access they’ve already teased, I carry a tracker with me every day.
+The obvious was becoming readily apparent, that aside from the brief intermission periods under the subway, they didn’t need to do anything as long as my phone was in my pocket.
+If they had the access they’ve already hinted at, everybody including me carries a personal tracker with them every single day.

-I take my phone out of my pocket, no signal at the moment, a possibly ambivalent moment wherein someone expecting me to pop out at a particular stop might lose sight of me.
-I didn’t need my phone for anything right now anyway, so I just held the power and turned it off.
-I didn’t think that would help much, I did still have to get home.
-And that’s when it dawned on me.
+I take my phone out of my pocket, no signal at this time, a possibly opportune moment wherein someone expecting me to pop out at a particular stop might just lose sight of me.
+I didn’t need my phone for anything right now, so I just held the power and turned it off.
+I didn’t think that would help much, I did still have to get home, but that’s when it dawned on me.
 What the fuck was going to be waiting for me at my apartment?

 The rest of the ride couldn’t have been any slower.
 I was alone from prying eyes, or at least eyes that cared to stare over at me.
 People were still minding their own business as I slipped my hoodie up over my head, covering my face from any cameras above as soon as I reached the station.
 The dingy mold stained concrete from back to front welcomed me on my trek to my place of residence.
 I was looking down, not using my eyes as much as I was just feeling my way around, keeping from bumping into others and sensing every fluid silhouette that carried forth their own journey.

 I knew there were cameras above, being this was where I’d already been photographed, but hopefully I was at least a bit obscured now.
-Shuffling with the crowd I’d end up on my street, more on my own the closer I came to arriving.
+Shuffling with the crowd I’d end up on my street, and as the small crowd dispersed and people went their own way, I found myself more alone the closer I came to arriving.
 It was only a few minute walk, and I’d already been pacing quicker than I normally would.
 I considered if I should try taking another route, coming in from some back entrance, but I didn’t see what purpose that would serve.
 The hallway outside my door had cameras, if those were tapped into, they’d know as soon as I approached, if they were really watching.
 I figured it didn’t matter.
 Whatever was inside, outside, I was going to handle it.

 Still looking down at my feet, I open the front door to the plaza and head inside.
-Immediately I was scanning like radar, feeling for everyone who was here.
-I only felt the tenant on the first floor, who I was pretty sure had a different work schedule than I did.
-They were asleep regardless.
+Immediately I was scanning like sonar, feeling for everyone who was here.
+I only felt a tenant on the first floor, who I recalled having a different work schedule than I did.
+They were asleep in any case.
 I’d pace myself up and around the metallic stairs, the low lights setting down on the thin, cheap carpeting as I reached the second floor.
 Nobody was in the hall, and nobody was in any of these rooms.
-Mine was what I was most concerned about.
+Mine was the one I was most concerned about.

 Approaching the door, I pull out my keys, and before I stuck them in I hesitate and jostle the handle.
 It was still locked, thankfully.
 I continued on, unlocking the door while giving full focus to every inch of that room, feeling for any movement, any whisper out of place.
 I didn’t memorize every inch of my room but I was still looking for anything and everything I could find.
 I could hear my heart beat a pulsing thumping into my temple as everything else seemed dead silent, tension you could cut with a razor.

-I paused for a moment, looking around the dark edges of the room, as if expecting an unseen ghost to pop into my view.
-I hated not knowing something like this, at a time where I needed to know more than anything else.
+I paused for a moment, looking around the dark edges of the room, like I was expecting an unseen ghost to pop into my view.
+I loathed not knowing in a moment like this, at a time where I the tension tore at my stomach and made me sickeningly ill.
 I flicked on my light and the suspense died in an instant.
-There was nothing but my apartment room and how I’d left it.
-Walking in and breathing a deep sigh, I walk in setting my bag on the cheap couch I’d thrifted a couple years ago, puke green and filled with tolerable tears and scuff marks that showed its age.
-It was comfortable enough to sit on, which I didn’t hesitate to.
+Nothing but my apartment room and how I’d left it.
+Slouching inside with a sign of relief, I set my bag on the cheap couch I’d been handed down a couple years ago, puke green and filled with tolerable tears and scuff marks that showed its age.
+Despite appearances, it was comfortable enough to sit on, which I wouldn’t hesitate to.
 It’d felt like I walked here on both pins and needles, yet carrying the weight of cement blocks with all the built up anxiety.
-I needed a drink.
+I needed a fucking drink.

-After a few moments to myself, the little brief trip to my open kitchen ensued, parsing through a scavenged fridge that needed restocking.
-There was still plenty iced-tea inside however, one of the quick and easy things to make I helped myself to.
-I grabbed and Pouring it into one of those plastic promo cups—the dumb oversized ones from some movie tie-in.
+Taking those few moments to myself, the little brief trip to my open kitchen ensued, parsing through a scavenged fridge that needed restocking.
+There was still plenty of iced-tea inside however, one of the quick and easy things to make I helped myself to.
+I grabbed the jug and poured it into one of those plastic promo cups—the dumb oversized ones from some movie tie-in.
 It was already sweating with beads of water, and it wasn’t until I’d turned back around after putting the jug away did I notice the small black envelope sitting on the corner of the kitchenette table.

-For a moment it didn’t register, it seemed so trivial, like something I’d forgotten I set on the table.
+It didn’t register at first, it seemed so trivial, like something I’d forgotten I set on the table.
 But it was unopened, untouched, and I knew damn well I haven’t received any black letter in any mailbox.
-Maybe it was denial of being so thoroughly caught off guard that made me redirect my thoughts to thinking this was probably just something I forgot about.
+Maybe it was denial of being so thoroughly caught off guard that made me redirect my thoughts to believing this was just something I’d somehow forgotten.
 I pick up the envelope and turn it around, seeing no address or postage stamp.
-There was an indent of what seemed like the same symbol as before, three inward pointed arrows in the circle, inside a gear, but with a lack of highlighted color it was more subtle.
+There was an indent of what seemed like the same symbol as before, three inward pointed arrows in the circle, inside of which was a gear, but with a lack of highlighted color that made the symbol more subtle.

-Where it was located made the feeling hit like a gut punch, realizing that this was personally delivered and placed here.
-Someone would have picked their way into my apartment to get this here, and left it for me to find.
+Where I’d found this letter hit me like a gut punch, realizing that this was personally delivered and placed here.
+Someone would have unlocked or picked their way into my apartment to get this here, and left it for me to find.
 I felt more vulnerable in my own apartment than I’ve ever felt, and I was barely able to fully process it at this moment.
-I flipped it back around and carefully ripped open the envelope, letting a folded paper fall out onto the table.
-Opening it up showed in hand-written ink, a neatly printed phone number, with the message underneath “Call when you are ready”.
+Flipping it back around and carefully ripping open the top of the envelope, I let the folded paper inside fall out onto the table.
+Opening it showed in hand-written ink, a neatly printed phone number, with the message below “Call when you are ready”.

-I probably stared at that number blankly for at least five minutes, like there was some kind of clue or avenue to explore from it, but really there was nothing.
-It was just a number, an instruction I could follow or ignore, much to me knowing it wouldn’t be accepted if I did, and I was now at the mercy of an unseen force keeping their distance, but showing me they knew who I was, where I lived, and enough of what I could do to know to stay out of sight.
-I wondered thought, how long that would continue to go on for.
+I probably stared at that number blankly for at least five minutes, like there was some kind of clue or angle to explore from it, but there was nothing.
+It was just a number, an instruction I could follow or ignore, much to me believing it wouldn’t be accepted if I did ignore it.
+I was now at the mercy of an unseen force keeping their distance, but showing me they knew who I was, where I lived, and enough of what I could do to know better and to stay out of sight.
+Though, I could only speculate how long that would go on for.

-Letter in hand, I dropped back onto the couch and stared at the powered-off TV.
-I drank my tea and tried to make sense of the mess unraveling in my head.
-Many different thoughts ran through my head, if I’d be on the run for my whole life, if my family was in danger or under threat, many different scenarios of how my life and how it was might be over.
-I was so mad at myself, feeling like I fucked up by ever intervening.
-Like I should’ve just pretended to be like everyone else in every way I could, even when people were about to be killed or hurt or robbed.
+Letter in hand, I dropped back onto the couch and stared at the powered-off flat screen.
+I drank my tea and tried to make sense of the catastrophe unraveling in my head.
+Many different terrors ran through my head, if I’d be on the run for my whole life, if my family was in danger or under threat, many different scenarios of how my life and how it was might be over.
+I was so pissed at myself, feeling like I fucked up by even intervening.
+Like maybe I was right all along, and that I should’ve just pretended to be like everyone else in every way I could, even when people were about to be killed or hurt or robbed in front of me.
+But that stung even more than this new fear.
+I wouldn’t have been able to live with myself if I let everything happen as it could’ve otherwise.

-But I knew I couldn’t.
-I wouldn’t have been able to live with myself if I let everything happen as it would’ve otherwise.
 Some time had passed, and by this point the emotions of it all had overwhelmed me, a bit of swelling in my eyes that I wiped off into my sleeve.
-A little sniffle and sharp exhale, and I mentally slapped myself in the face a few times to snap me out of it.
+A little sniffle and sharp exhale, and all the mental slaps I was taking to my face to try and snap myself out of it.
 I did the right thing.
-I don’t care what government or shady business or whatever the hell person has been seeking me out, I wasn’t going to let that change anything.
-Fuck them if I was gonna be hunted over saving some people, fuck anyone or anything that expected me to watch someone’s brains splatter on the walls without doing a damn thing.
+I don’t care what government, shady business or whatever the hell person has been looking for me, I wasn’t going to let that change anything.
+Fuck them if I was gonna be hunted over saving a few people, fuck anyone or anything that expected me to watch someone’s brains splatter on the walls without doing a damn thing.
 You found me?
 Fine.
 You saw me save some people and do a good thing, so what?
-Bite me.
+Kiss my ass otherwise if you have an issue with, it’s not my fault the world fucking sucks.

 A bit of mentally psyching up to myself to regain my confidence back a bit, and I was already booting my phone back up, not caring if I was being tracked.
 Maybe they knew I was home already, maybe they didn’t.
 But I wasn’t going to let that have control over me, whoever ‘they’ were.
 Maybe they’re just hotheads who think they’re tough shit and want something out of me. maybe they haven’t the slightest clue of how dangerous I could be.
 I never had to prove it to anybody before, but the scenarios had certainly crossed my mind.